Lang Dauphinet

 Dear X’rhun,

 I hope you will forgive my presumptuousness for sending Alisaie your way.
-I do not know if you are interested in taking on a student, but when she expressed the desire to find her own path, I could think of no finer mentor to guide her.
+I do not know if you are willing to take on a student again, but when she expressed the desire to find her own path in the world, I could think of no finer mentor to guide her.
 Truly, few living souls in Eorzea have stayed true to their heart’s course as you have.

 In my brief time accompanying Alisaie on her mission, I witnessed her display wisdom and resolve worthy of any wielder of the Red.
 Should you still have doubts, please consider this letter my wholehearted endorsement of her potential.
 I think the two of you will get along quite well.